-At New Haven Bank, we pledge our resources and capabilities to support our neighbors and New Haven, our neighborhood.
+At New Haven Bank, we pledge our resources and capabilities to support our neighbors and neighborhood.
 We've done that since the beginning.
 We continue to be advocates for the financial success and well-being of New Haven.
 The bank serves as a catalyst for economic and social improvement.

 New Haven Bank, formerly Start Community Bank, is committed to investing capital locally and serving as a catalyst for economic and social improvement in New Haven.
 As a community development bank - and the only locally-owned bank in New Haven, Connecticut - we strive to empower the potential of our city's residents and businesses by actively guiding positive change.

 Since our earliest beginnings, we have operated with the intention of serving the unique financial needs of families and businesses in New Haven.
 As a financial partner, we are an advocate for the financial success of our neighbors.
 As an active participant in the community, we are invested in its forward advancement.

 The CDFI Fund publicized the awardees for the Financial Assistance, Technical Assistance, and Healthy Food Financing Intiative funds for FY2016.
 We congratualte the six CDBA members who won awards in this round: BankPlus (FA), Citizens National Bank of Meridian (FA), Neighborhood National Bank (TA), Spring Bank (FA), Southern Bancorp (FA), and Start Bank (FA).
 Click on Read More to see the full awards list.

 Canton Housing Authority Announces the Start of Rehab Project